 - Financial freedom

 - Full equity in the tiny home to increase your overall assets

 - Option to use the tiny home as collateral if needed

 - Security of not losing your home if you face financial hardships

-- Increased opportunity to build savings account
+- Increased opportunity to build a savings account

 - Opportunities for other investments

-- Satisfaction of owning a home outright
+- The satisfaction of owning a home outright

 If you don’t have the money available immediately, saving up the cost of a tiny home is possible in a short amount of time.
 The total cost of a modest tiny home is similar to the down payment on an average home sold in the U.S. You also have the option to pay cash for part of the cost and take out a loan for the rest.
 If you do need to borrow money, your payments on the cost of a tiny home will be much lower than a traditional mortgage payment.
 With lower payments, you can pay off the loan faster by paying more than the standard loan payment each month.